CONSTITUTION OF THE

 Section 5.
 The responsibilities of the Trustees shall be to look after the Church property.
 They shall elect their own chairman and inform the Church Council of their selection.

-ARTICLE VI CHURCH COUNCIL
+ARTICLE VI CHURCH COUNCIL (Herin referred to as Church Council)

 Section 4.
 Each year at the December meeting, all newly elected officers will meet with the regular Council members.
-After this meeting, the new Church Council for the following year shall organize by electing a president, vice-president, a secretary, and an assistant secretary.
-The members leaving Council will not have any voting rights in the reorganization of the new Council.
+During this meeting, the new Church Council for the following year shall organize by electing a president, vice-president, a secretary, and an assistant secretary.
+The members leaving Council will not have any voting rights in the reorganization of the new Church Council.

 Section 6.
 Duties of the Church Council Officers

-D. The financial secretary with the assistance of the Deacons and Deaconesses shall be responsible for collecting and counting all money at each service, and shall record the amount of money in the envelopes, and all other receipts.
+D. The financial secretary with the assistance of the Deacons and Deaconesses shall be responsible for collecting and counting all money at each service and shall record the amount of money in the envelopes, and all other receipts.
 The money is verified by the signature of the assisting Deacon or Deaconess.
-The money shall be deposited in the bank the next business day.
+The money shall be deposited in the bank by the next business day.
 The assistant financial secretary, in the absence of the financial secretary, shall perform the same duties.

 B. The Church Council shall approve other social activities held on Church property.

-Section 10.
-The Administrative Council shall not spend, borrow, or contract to spend $5,000 or more for any item not included in the regular expenses budgeted for church business without the approval given in a scheduled congregational meeting by secret ballot, by obtaining at least three bids for that item.
+Section 9.
+The Church Council shall not spend, borrow, or contract to spend $10,000 or more for any item not included in the regular expenses budgeted for church business without the approval given in a scheduled congregational meeting by secret ballot, and by obtaining at least three bids for that item.
+The Church Council shall have the right to proceed with emergency repairs exceeding the limit as needed.

 ARTICLE VII COMMISSIONS